lqc/thinkcspy/source/conditionals.rst

   ``alex.write("Hello")``.
 * We can fill a shape (circle, semicircle, triangle, etc.) with a color.
 It is a two-step process.
   First we call the method ``alex.begin_fill()``, then we draw the shape, then we call ``alex.end_fill()``.
-* We've previously set the color of our turtle - we can now also set it's fill color, which need not be the same as the turtle and the pen color.
+* We've previously set the color of our turtle - we can now also set its fill color, which need not be the same as the turtle and the pen color.
 We use ``alex.color("blue","red")`` to set the turtle to draw in blue, and fill in red.